Jack (device)

-A jack is a mechanical lifting device used to apply great forces or lift heavy loads.
-A mechanical jack employs a screw thread for lifting heavy equipment.
+A jack is a mechanical lifting device.
+Most often, the term "jack" denotes equipment used to apply great forces or lift heavy loads.
+There are also smaller, more delicate jacks used as part of the action of keyboard instruments.

+Of the jacks of the first category (heavy lifting), a mechanical jack employs a screw thread.
 A hydraulic jack uses hydraulic power.
-The most common form is a car jack, floor jack or garage jack, which lifts vehicles so that maintenance can be performed.
+The most common function of a jack is as a car jack, floor jack or garage jack, which lift vehicles so that maintenance can be performed.
 Jacks are usually rated for a maximum lifting capacity (for example, 1.5 tons or 3 tons).
 Industrial jacks can be rated for many tons of load.

 Etymology

 The personal name Jack came in the 16th century to be used as a colloquial word for 'a man (of low status)' (much as in the modern usage 'jack of all trades, master of none').
 From here, the word was 'applied to things which in some way take the place of a lad or man, or save human labour'.
 The first attestation in the Oxford English Dictionary of jack in the sense 'a machine, usually portable, for lifting heavy weights by force acting from below' is from 1679, referring to 'an Engine used for the removing and commodious placing of great Timber.'